The president's coming out here to talk about Libya.

 What's the exit strategy?

-What's victory gonna look like?
+What's victory going to look like?

-I wonder if anybody will ask Obama, sir, are there any other regimes out there that you think we should maybe you should think we should change?
+I wonder if anybody will ask Obama, sir, are there any other regimes out there that you think we should, maybe you should think we should change?

 I don't know.